fenekku/commandeer/README.md

 `subcommand` declares `identifier` to be a variable of type `bool` that is `true` if the first command line argument passed is `name` or one of the aliases (`alias1`, `alias2`, etc.) and is `false` otherwise.
-After it, you define the subcommand arguments and options you expect.
+Under it, you define the subcommand arguments and options you expect.
 All other commandeer constructs (described below) *can be* placed under it.

 For example: